-Library Director and Associate Professor
+Library Director & Associate Professor of Law

 Alicia Y. Dyer

-Government Documents / Reference Librarian
+Reference & Government Documents Librarian

 Head of Technical Services

 The Kresge Law Library supports foundational research and provides direction for more in-depth research on legal issues of interest to our faculty and students by maintaining comprehensive core collections in a variety of formats on each area of law covered by our curriculum or that is the subject of faculty research.
 The library provides access to high-quality library services designed to meet the curriculum, research, professional, intellectual, creative, and personal needs of the University of Detroit Mercy community, and provides Detroit lawyers and residents with access to basic legal information.

 The library staff will provide students and faculty with guidance and assistance in both locating information and planning research strategies.

 The library’s online catalog can be accessed at murphy.law.udmercy.edu.
 Items can be located in the catalog with the following search parameters: keyword, title, author, subject, LC call #, government document #, ISBN/ISSN, or OCLC #.

 Reserve items are located behind the circulation desk and include: study aids, hornbooks and treatises, Michigan practice materials, Tax Management portfolios, Michigan statutes, court rules, and course reserve materials.